nikhilbadyal/docker-py-revanced/README.md

    TIKTOK_VERSION=latest
    WARNWETTER_VERSION=latest
    ```
-3. By default, it will build all build app supported by revanced team.
+3. By default, it will build all build app supported by Revanced team.
 If you don't
    want to waste time and build only few apps.
 Add following(the apps you want to
    build) `environment`.
    ```dotenv